-Manual time cards have been around for a long time, and because many companies are reluctant to spend money to update their systems –they’re still in use today.
+Manual and paper time cards have been around for a long time, and because many companies are reluctant to spend money to update their paper timesheet systems –they’re still in use today.

-But just because they work, to an extent, doesn’t mean that sticking with manual time card systems is the best –or even most economical option.
-These days, having a robust and automated time card system that verifies hours worked, and syncs up with your payroll processing system is the best way to streamline efficiency in the payroll department, and ensure that you’re paying your team for hours that are worked.
+But just because they work, to an extent, doesn’t mean that sticking with manual attendance systems is the best – or even most economical – option.
+These days, having a robust and automated employee timesheet system that verifies work hours, and syncs up with your payroll processing system is the best way to streamline efficiency in your workforce management, all while ensuring that you’re paying your team for the total hours they’ve worked.

 While there are many issues with manual time cards, one of the most common problems with manual systems is improper interpretation of time card data.